lsst-dm/dmtn-046/index.rst

 architect of the system, Martin Kersten and two of his students who worked on porting MonetDB to meet LOFAR database needs.
-In 2011 the MonetDB team has run some basic tests using astronomical data (USNOB as well as our DC3b-PT1.1 data set).
+In 2011 the MonetDB team has run some basic tests using astronomical data (USNOB as well as our DC3b-PT1.1 data set :cite:`Document-9044`).
 During the course of testing our common queries they implemented missing features such as support for user defined functions, and are actively working on further extending MonetDB to build remaining missing functionality, in particular ability